Appoint a parent governor

 The clerk should then update their records and the Governor Services’ membership database.
 The candidate's start date will be the date of the meeting at which the appointment was made.

-There may still be vacancies after the governing body has considered all candidates.
-In this case the governing body will need to make another approach to parents.
+There may still be vacancies after the governance board has considered all candidates.
+In this case the governance board will need to make another approach to parents.
 For example a personal letter from the chair with positive comments from current parent governors can be successful.
-Governors should also use opportunities where parents will be in the school to encourage them to join the governing body.
+Governors should also use opportunities where parents will be in the school to encourage them to join the governance board.
 For example at parents’ evenings or new intake events.